ptdecker/cbasics/README.md

 * 3-05 - itob.c:               Implements itob() that converst a number to a string of a particular base
 * 3-06 - itoaw.c:              Implements itoaw() that cconvers number to string of a minimum width

+### Chapter 4

+* 4-01 - strrindex.c:          Returns the position of the rightmost occurance of text in a string

 ##Extras

 * makebigline.c: Outputs a 3001 character text line